rust-embedded/discovery/src/05-led-roulette/light-it-up.md

 ## Testing it

 Testing our little program is quite simple.
-We simply have to run `cargo-embed` again, let it flash and just like before, open our GDB and connect to the GDB stub:
+First put it into `src/mains.rs`.
+Afterwards we simply have to run `cargo-embed` again, let it flash and just like before, open our GDB and connect to the GDB stub:

 ```
 $ gdb target/thumbv6m-none-eabi/debug/led-roulette